drakkan/sftpgo/README.md

     - `connectionstring`, string.
 Provide a custom database connection string.
 If not empty this connection string will be used instead of build one using the previous parameters
     - `users_table`, string.
 Database table for SFTP users
     - `manage_users`, integer.
 Set to 0 to disable users management, 1 to enable
     - `track_quota`, integer.
+Set the preferred way to track users quota between the following choices:
+        - 0, disable quota tracking.
+REST API to scan user dir and update quota will do nothing
+        - 1, quota is updated each time a user upload or delete a file even if the user has no quota restrictions
-Set to 0 to disable quota tracking, 1 to update the used quota each time a user upload or delete a file
+        - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
+With this configuration you can still use the "quota scan" REST API to periodically update space usage for users without quota restrictions
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"